AnjaliSajeevan/COVID19TransmissionSimulation/README.md

 The log pane at the bottom will display the number of infected, healthy, recovered and dead people relative to time (in days) along with the different parameters/constraints selected.

 ## Configuration file
 We use config.ini file to configure infection parameters, vaccine parameters, 2D Graphic component size and certain other conditions like hospital capacity.
-(More details given in the config.ini file)
+(More details are given in the config.ini file)